Tersect-Browser/Tersect-browser/README.md

 Ensure you have nvm installed on your machine and perform the following steps;

+Note: On Windows, use [git bash](https://git-scm.com/downloads/win) to follow along.

 - Run `nvm use 16` to switch to a compatible node version
 - In the root of the application run `npm install`
   If errors with this, do: